chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 Note: If you cannot see the sector you need on a map, but is is available in the list - it is probably because the located in cluster which coordinates cannot be aligned to the hexagonal grid.
 It will be a possible problem in appropriate Mod or DLC.

+##### Exporting the map to the image file (png)

+You can export the current view of the Galaxy Map to a PNG image file.
+This feature allows you to save and share the map view with others or use it for reference in your projects.
+To export the map, simply click the "Export Galaxy Map as PNG" button located at the top right corner of the Galaxy Map interface.
+Thanks to [@Sleaker](https://steamcommunity.com/id/sleaker) for the idea and initial implementation.

+Available from `version 0.10.3`.

 ##### Clusters and sectors tooltips

 You can hover over the clusters and sectors on the map to view additional information about them: